Veeram (2014 film): Themes and influences

 The film's plot is about a brave person and his four younger brothers who are living in a village.
-Sudhish Kamath of The Hindu noted that the scenes were inspired from films like Murattu Kaalai (1980), Annamalai (1992) and Baashha (1995).
+Sudhish Kamath of The Hindu noted that the scenes were inspired from films like Murattu Kaalai (1980), Annaamalai (1992) and Baashha (1995).

-Soundtrack
+Music

 The film's soundtrack was composed by Devi Sri Prasad.
 The music rights were purchased by Junglee Music.
 The album, consisting of 5 tracks, was scheduled to be released on 20 December 2013 but the tracks leaked on the Internet on 18 December 2013.
 The music was officially launched on 20 December followed by airplay of the songs on FM stations.
-Behindwoods gave the soundtrack a rating of 2.75 out of 5 and India Glitz gave 2.5.

 Release

+A first-look teaser was released on 7 November 2013.
+The second teaser was released on 5 December 2013 with a dialogue "Enna Naan Solrathu".
 The satellite rights of the film were purchased by Sun TV.
 Central Board of Film Certification gave the film "U" certificate.
 The film was released in 400 screens in Tamil Nadu, 120 screens in Kerala, 50 screens in Karnataka, and in 220 screens overseas.

-A first-look teaser was released on 7 Novem ber 2013.
-The second teaser was released on 5 December 2013 with a dialogue "Enna Naan Solrathu".
-Veerams trailer was released by Sun TV as a New Year special at 10 am.